 Month four is when you start to see your SEO campaign bear fruit.
 By this month, you should experience some increased site traffic and an improvement in site rankings.

 However, that doesn’t mean an SEO team’s job is over.
 They’ll continue to implement content on your website, fix technical issues, and make your site function 100 percent across the board.

 The continuous addition of content and technical aspects of SEO like link building are important during this month to keep the SEO momentum moving.
 Building authoritative links is important to your ranking because it shows Google that other high-authority websites trust your information enough to link to it.

 In order to increase backlinks, your marketing manager may reach out to other companies in your industry and ask for them to link to your content.

 By month five, you should start seeing real results from your SEO campaign.
 You should see an increase in site traffic, and you may even see some extra sales rolling in.
-This means that your campaign is working and can give you a good inclination of whether or not your campaign is effective.
+This means that your campaign is working and can give you a good inclination of whether your campaign is effective.

-So what will your SEO agency be up to during this month?
+So, what will your SEO agency be up to during this month?

 Looping in social media